rogeryeosgit/DevoProject/Notes.md

 - Solved logout loop issue

 - Update, deletes need to think through abit more about change of cookies.
 Checks done.

+- Button at bottom of front page done.

+- Enabled Dark theme - Ready for deployment after extraction of keys

 ## Running TODO LIST